mdx-js/mdx/packages/mdx/readme.md

 † `@mdx-js/mdx` is not coupled to React.
 You can also use it with [Preact](#), [Vue](#), [Emotion](#), [Theme UI](#), etc.
+Both the classic and automatic JSX runtimes are supported.

 See [§ MDX content](#) below on how to use the result.